Holiday Foods that Lift Your Mood

 Chocolate!
 It's not your imagination, chocolate is a known joy stimulant.
 According to a study published in the Journal of Psychopharmacology, those who drank a polyphenol-rich chocolate drink once daily (the equivalent of 1.5 ounces of dark chocolate) reported feeling calmer and more content than those who didn’t.
 And it makes sense as cocoa is known to boost serotonin, the neurotransmitter that is associated with a good mood.
 In fact most anti-depressants work on boosting serotonin.

 Protein!
 Making sure your meals and snacks include a good source of protein is a sure way to keep your mood high and prevent blood sugar lows.
-Snacks like an apple with almond butter, or a cheese stick or some carrots and hummus are great choices.
-The more energy you have, the better your mood.
+There are lots of great protein packed options that work for holiday parties and for those days off from work where you may make an extra special breakfast.
+Make omelets with mushrooms!
+Use avocoadoes also for breakfast avocado toast, guacamole dip for gatherings, or on a lunchtime sandwich or in a salad.
+For more snacking ideas, apple with almond butter, or a cheese stick or some carrots and hummus are great choices.
+And don't forget that turkey is a great source of protein as well and a Christmas dinner favorite.

 As of now the food mood connection isn’t a sure science; the evidence isn’t bulletproof and correlation does not prove causation.
 It is very difficult to study nutrition patterns and behaviors, health outcomes, etc as there are many variables.
 The best thing you can do for your self and your family is to listen to your body, and see how you feel after eating certain foods.
 After all we are all individual and will have different triggers.